olgaemms/davidemms.github.io/menu/tutorials.md

 ---
 layout: page
-title: Step-by-Step Tutorials
+title: Step-by-Step OrthoFinder Tutorials
 ---

-If you're new follow tutorials 1-3, which will guide you through running an example analysis and exploring the results.
+If you're new, follow OrthoFinder tutorials 1-3, which will guide you through running an example analysis and exploring the results.

 Once you're ready to run OrthoFinder on your own data read tutorial 4, which gives tips on best practices.
 You can then use tutorial 2 as a template for the steps to follow.